 A lot of houses have atmospheric combustion appliances.
-What that means is that a lot of houses have the potential for serious health and safety problems, as well as higher energy bills.
+What that means is that a lot of houses have the potential for problems with atmospheric combustion, including serious health and safety problems as well as higher energy bills.

 First, let me define atmospheric combustion because, unless they’re in the HVAC business or have training in how to do a home energy audit, many people don’t know what it means.
 An atmospheric combustion appliance is one that draws air from the space around the appliance.
 You could, if you desired, pull the cover off and stick your finger into the blue flame.
 (Strangely, fewer people are drawn to do that than to stick their tongues on a frozen steel pole.)

 The two atmospheric combustion appliances of most concern are furnaces and water heaters.
 (Fireplaces deserve their own article, so I’ll leave them for later.)
 If your atmospheric combustion furnace or water heater is in a vented crawl space or a vented attic, it’s outside the building envelope and is less likely to create health and safety problems inside the house.
 (Less likely but not impossible.)